LearnOnDemandSystems/Skillable-Integration-Service/README.md

 ## Enable Scoring, Life Cycle Actions and Activity Based Assessments

-To enable scoring, Life Cycle Actions (LCA) and Activity Based Assessments (ABA), the Skillable integration service must be installed on all Windows-based virtual machines that will use these features.
+To enable scoring, Life Cycle Actions (LCA) and Activity Based Assessments (ABA), the Skillable integration service must be installed on all Micosoft Azure hosted Windows-based virtual machines that will use these features.

 These features are enabled by installing the Skillable Integration Service by executing a PowerShell script in the VM.